beesearch/bee-backend/README.md

 ```

-Then generate the certificate request :
+Then generate the certificate request:

 ```bash